isomerpages/judiciary-jdrn/_about-us/Who We Are.md

 permalink: /about-us/who
 description: ""
 ---
-The International JDRN is an international network of judiciaries working together to promote the early resolution of disputes by judge-led dispute resolution processes.

-The trial process and the process of getting to trial is long and expensive.
-Poorer litigants and litigants with smaller value claims are not well served by a judicial system that requires that they go to trial.

-We are a group of judiciaries that have seen the value in offering litigants alternatives to trials for dispute resolution and are working together to promote the wider use of these other modalities.
+The JDRN is a non-binding and voluntary group of like-minded judiciaries which collectively seek to promote the early, amicable and cost-effective resolution of court disputes through the Judicial Dispute Resolution (“JDR”) process to achieve fair outcomes for litigants without having to go to trial.
+Members of the JDRN work together to drive the pursuit of the mission, objectives and goals of the network.